falcononrails/iotmonitor-ionic/README.md

 After signing up and signing in, a typical scenario is as follows:
 - Create an account in [CloudMQTT](https://www.cloudmqtt.com)
 - Set up an instance
 - Add the server, username, password and port from your Cloud MQTT instance and save.
-Example:
 ![Adding a broker](./add_broker.png)
 - You can now click on the graph icon to display your live data.